keajs/kea-docs/blog/2021-05-14-data-first-frontend-revolution.md

 Since you're reading this on the [Kea blog](https://kea.js.org/blog/), I'm obviously biased as to what's the [best data layer](https://kea.js.org) for frontend developers.
 Suggesting alternatives is made even more complicated by the fact that most other tools position themselves as "state management" libraries, at the mercy of React.

 [Kea](https://kea.js.org) is one of the few frameworks for managing the complete lifecycle of your data.
-Go ahead and [check it out](https://kea.js.org). :)
+It uses [React](https://reactjs.org/) as the view layer and integrates nicely with the existing [Redux](https://redux.js.org/) ecosystem.

+Go [check it out](https://kea.js.org) and then start writing webapps the way they were meant to be written: data first.